-The amendments to the Ontario Heritage Act passed as part of the More Homes, More Choice Act (2019) came into effect on July 1, 2021.
-One of the major changes to the Act was the addition of certain timelines with regard to the designation of property under Section 29 of the Act.
+Amendments to the Ontario Heritage Act passed as part of the More Homes, More Choice Act (2019) came into effect on July 1, 2021.
+These amendments made some significant changes to processes related to heritage properties regulated under the Act and introduced a new regulation, Ontario Regulation 385/21, which provides additional direction on a range of items within the Act.
+One of the major changes was the addition of certain timelines with regard to the designation of property under Section 29 of the Act.
 These are: